-The final document, issued in May 2012, structured judicial reform around four "pillars": people-centered delivery of justice, organizational culture and professionalism of staff, adequate infrastructure and resources, and information technology as an enabler for justice.
+The final document, issued in May 2012, structured judicial reform around four pillars: people-centered delivery of justice, organizational culture and professionalism of staff, adequate infrastructure and resources, and information technology as an enabler for justice.
 Each pillar consisted of several "key result areas," which grouped together specific actions to achieve the goal.

-The first pillar listed access to justice as a result area, encompassing actions such as the establishment of customer care desks to answer questions, simplification of court procedures, and creation of a case management system.
-The first pillar also covered public and stakeholder engagement, including strengthening complaint mechanisms and providing more formal structures for Court Users' Committees.
+The first pillar listed access to justice as a key result area, encompassing such actions as the establishment of customer care desks to answer questions, the simplification of court procedures, and the creation of a case management system.
+The first pillar also covered public and stakeholder engagement, including the strengthening of complaint mechanisms and the creation of more-formal structures for Court Users' Committees.
 The second pillar focused on changing the institutional culture, increasing training, and clarifying responsibilities.
-The third and fourth pillars sought to expand the court system and its budget and to increase the use of ICT, respectively.
+The third and fourth pillars sought to expand the court system and its budget and to increase the use of information and communications technology (ICT), respectively.

-The strategy was extremely broad, Okello acknowledged, but "given the problems that the judiciary had, it was difficult to say there's any one thing that was a priority and the others were not . . .
+The strategy was extremely broad, Okello acknowledged, but "given the problems that the judiciary had, it was difficult to say any one thing was a priority and the others were not . . .
 You needed to move like a bulldozer and attack [everything], and of course that has its challenges."